Chris Hughton is the current manager of Nottingham Forest.

-Chris Hughton was most recently the manager of Brighton and Hove Albion.
+Prior to this, Chris was the manager of Brighton and Hove Albion.

 Hughton is a vastly experienced coach and holds the Uefa Pro-Licence.
 From June 1993 to October 2007 he coached the first team at Tottenham Hotspur working closely with managers of the highest calibre including George Graham, Glenn Hoddle, David Pleat and Martin Jol.
 During this period he also served as caretaker manager on two separate occasions and assisted Brian Kerr with the Republic of Ireland national team.

 Hughton's inaugural managerial position was at Newcastle United where he guided the club to the Barclays Premier League.
 His appointment at St James' Park followed a successful spell as caretaker when, from the start of the 2009/10 season, he led Newcastle to the top of the Championship winning the manager of the month awards for August and September.
 He initially joined the Magpies in February 2008 as coach under Kevin Keegan.